airfightergr/Lua_Scripts/bash_files/README.md

 $ chmod +x ./add_line

-you can make it executable in terminal, typing directly
+you can make it executable in terminal, and run it by typing directly the command:

 $ ./add_line